Department of Labor Logo United States Department of Labor

 Employment

-Employment growth is expected to stem from an increased public interest in professional sports.
+Employment of athletes and sports competitors also should be sustained by strong public interest in professional sports.
 Expansion is rare in professional sports leagues because forming new teams is costly and risky.
 However, several leagues discussing future expansion plans could affect the demand for athletes and sports competitors over the projections decade.

 Percent Numeric